ScotGEM LaunchpadImportant things to do before coming to the University as an entrant on the ScotGEM (MB ChB) Programme

 Welcome from School President

-I’m looking forward to meeting you all in September!
+So get hyped!
+I look forward to meeting you all soon!

 Welcome from the Bute Medical Society President